Exorust/LLM-Cookbook/README.md

 ### Deployment

 - [How do we convert a model to a REST API for consumption?](https://github.com/Exorust/LLM-Cookbook/blob/main/deployment.md)
+- How to compile the model to multiple run systems?
+  - GGUF
+  - GPTQ
+  - EXL2
+  - AWQ
+  - HQQ
 - How to host a LLM model on a cloud?
 - How do we create a basic WebUI for a model?
 - How do I demo my application on huggingface?